 To specify computers or users for policies

-- 1 In the Web GUI, click Policies > Configuration. - 2 At the top of the page, ensure that Enable Policy Management is checked.
-All policies are deactivated if Enable Policy Management is unchecked. - 3 Click Create a New Policy. - 4 At the top of the page, specify the following information:
+- In the Web GUI, click Policies > Configuration. - At the top of the page, ensure that Enable Policy Management is checked.
+All policies are deactivated if Enable Policy Management is unchecked. - Click Create a New Policy.
+3